 of deportable aliens.
 These include those who have been convicted of crimes

 of moral turpitude, such as fraud, burglary, theft, assault, prostitution,

-murder or rape, as well as felony criminal offenses which carry a minimum
+murder or rape, as well as felony criminal offenses that carry a minimum

 sentence of one year or more in prison.
-Other types of crimes which can lead to
+Other types of crimes that can lead to

 deportation include aggravated felonies, certain weapons offenses, domestic violence

-and drug crimes other than possession of less than 30 grams of marijuana.
+and drug crimes other than possession of fewer than 30 grams of marijuana.

 Traffic Tickets and Your Immigration Status

 Depending on the circumstances of your situation, being pulled over and

 given a traffic ticket could carry severe consequences extending beyond